HP Elite Dragonfly

 The Dragonfly features a USB-C 3.1 and Thunderbolt 3 port for your modern accessories and connections as well, but then gives you options for those legacy ports that still come in handy.
 They’re key for those moments when you show up at a meeting, frazzled by a day of travel, and need to plug into a TV or monitor through HDMI.
 It also means you can leave (most) of your dongles at home.

 However, the HP Elite Dragonfly is slightly behind Lenovo’s X1 Yoga.
-That laptop offers two USB 3.1 Type-C/Thunderbolt 3 and two USB 3.1 Type-A, along with HDMI 1.4.
+That laptop offers two USB-C 3.1/Thunderbolt 3 and two USB-A 3.1, along with HDMI 1.4.

 I was a little annoyed by the power button, which is located right next to the ports on the left side.
 It leads to a lot of accidental presses when picking up the laptop, or simply moving it.
 It does make sense when the 2-in-1 is used as a tablet but, as mentioned, the Dragonfly’s size means tablet use isn’t ideal.